 Imagine being on the second page, you will never be able to truly achieve the website traffic you desire.
 This is why websites have an all-out war on keywords in a bid to rank on the first page of SERP.
 The pages ranking on the second page onwards have little chance of being organically discovered by people which ultimately means lower lead generation and revenue.

 If you’re stuck beyond the first SERP page, you have the option to spend money on advertising through PPC advertisement.
 However, not everyone can afford to spend a hefty amount of money.
 Alternatively, you can focus on SEO content writing that could bring stable and sustainable organic traffic to your website.
+You can even invest in a task management tool so that your team can meet the goals with clarity and communication.

 Even though your writing greatly affects the ranking, you can follow certain strategies to create SEO-friendly content.